 : Studies, Programs and Design and Administration of Construction Projects

-If the scope of work involves a study or program, finalists may be selected from the existing standing list of consultants who have previously applied to the Board for projects of this nature as advertised in Public Notices as Item 2, or from applicants who have filed a master file brochure with the Board, without public advertising.
+If the scope of work involves a study or program, a designer may be selected from the list of consultants who have previously applied to the Board for projects of this nature.

-If the scope of the work involves design and administration of a construction project, finalists may be selected from the existing standing list of consultants who have previously applied to the DSB for projects as advertised in Public Notices as Item 1, or from applicants who have filed a master file brochure with the Board, without public advertising.
+If the scope of the work involves design and administration of a construction project, finalists may be selected from the existing standing list of consultants who have previously applied to the DSB for projects of this nature.

-The Chairman of the DSB, or in his absence, the Vice Chairman or senior DSB member, upon receipt of the declaration by the Commissioner that an emergency exists; will select at least six semi-finalists as described in 811 CMR 3.04(1) and (2).
+The Chairman of the DSB, or in his absence, the Vice Chairman or senior DSB member, upon receipt of the declaration by the Commissioner that an emergency exists, will select at least six finalists as described in 811 CMR 3.04(1) and (2) in consultation with the project manager or other representative of the planning office.

 : Voting by DSB Members for Selection in an Emergency Situation

-The Executive Director of the DSB shall compile the information set forth in 811 CMR 3.03 and 3.04 into a package for distribution and action by all the DSB members.
-Material shall be mailed if time permits.
+In the event that a request is made under 811 CMR 3.04(1-2),the Executive Director of the DSB shall promptly compile the information set forth in 811 CMR 3.03 and 3.04 into a package for distribution and action by all the DSB members at least 24 hours prior to the date by which designer selection is required set forth in the emergency declaration by the Commissioner.
 When possible, selection shall be made at the next scheduled meeting.
-When time or other circumstances do not permit, members may respond by mail.
+When time or other circumstances do not permit, members may vote remotely or by email.

-In those cases where the Chairman or in his absence the Vice Chairman or senior DSB member determines that immediate action is required, on the basis of an immediate threat to health and safety, that person shall nominate at least six semi-finalists for the specific project to be acted on.
-Said Board member may direct the Executive Director to poll all available DSB members by phone and record their vote, tabulate the results, and forward the names of the three or more finalists to the Commissioner for his appointment in accordance with M.G.L. c.
-7,
+In those cases where the Chair or in his or her absence the Vice Chair or senior DSB member determines that immediate action is required, on the basis of an immediate threat to health and safety, or where immediate action is required to complete designer selection by the date set forth in the emergency declaration by the Commissioner, that person shall, in consultation with the project manager or other representative of the office of planning, nominate at least three finalists for the specific project to be acted on.
+Said Board member may direct the Executive Director to poll all available DSB members by phone or email, and record their vote, tabulate the results, and forward the names of the three or more finalists to the Commissioner for his or her appointment in accordance with M.G.L. c.
+7c,

-§§ 38F and 38G.
+§§ 49 and 50.

-The tabulation of the vote by DSB members for the three or more finalists to be submitted to the Commissioner shall be accomplished by crediting the designated point count of each member' s vote to the firm so selected by each respective member.
-Every firm ranked first will be credited with three points, the second ranked firm will be credited with two points and third ranked finalist will obtain one point.
-The firm obtaining the highest cumulative total of points will be ranked first, the next higher total will be ranked second and the third highest total point count will be ranked third.
-All additional recommended finalists shall receive zero points.
+In the event that the Chair, Vice Chair, or senior DSB member fails to provide the finalist names to the Commissioner by the date set forth in the Commissioner’s emergency declaration, the Commissioner may select a designer at his or her own discretion.

-In the case of an equal total point count, the board shall be re-polled to determine the final ranking of the three or more finalists.
+The ranking procedures outlined in M.G.L. c.
+7c, §§ 49 and 50 shall not apply to the selection process required by 811 CMR 3.00.

 REGULATORY AUTHORITY